deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 # Summary

 Eigenlayer is a marketplace that matches compute (by _Operators_) with tasks (by _AVSs_).
-In order that _AVSs_ trust the _Operators_ with the given tasks, the _Operators_ need economic security (stake), which is provided by _(Re)Stakers_, that can be slashed in case of shortcoming of operational performance. _(Re)Stakers_ have to trust _Operators_ that they do their tasks according to the requirements stated by the _AVSs_.
-For economic stake, _(Re)Stakers_ can use; a) arbitrary ERC20 tokens, which also includes Liquid Staking Tokens (LSTs), or b) Beacon Chain deposits to increase capital efficiency of staked ETH.
+In order that _AVSs_ trust the _Operators_ with the given tasks, the _Operators_ need economic security (stake), which is provided by _(Re)Stakers_, who can be slashed in case of shortcoming of operational performance. _(Re)Stakers_ have to trust _Operators_ that they do their tasks according to the requirements stated by the _AVSs_.
+For economic stake, _(Re)Stakers_ can use; a) arbitrary ERC20 tokens, which also include Liquid Staking Tokens (LSTs), or b) Beacon Chain deposits to increase the capital efficiency of staked ETH.

 # Ratings